Course Request Guide for New Students

 Language

-Students will select from Arabic, Chinese, French, Latin, or Spanish.
-For students with experience in their chosen language, course placement will be recommended by the Language Department and depends on results of the language placement test.
+Students will select from Arabic, Chinese, French, Greek, Latin, or Spanish.
+For students with experience in their chosen language, course placement will be determined by the Language Department and depends on results of the language placement test.
 All students who wish to take language should visit the Language Placement Module for the placement test or the Language Level 1 Selection Form.

 History and Social Science

 All 400/500-level courses are available.
-All history courses must have alternates selected, but the alternates do not have to be a history courses.
+All history courses must have alternates selected, but the alternates do not have to be history courses.

 Visual and Performing Arts